Samir-game/NewsHub_frontend/README.md

 # NewsHub

 ## 📌 Project Overview
- A responsive web application that aggregates and displays the latest news articles from variouscategories such as technology, sports, entertainment, and business.
+ A responsive web application that aggregates and displays the latest news articles from various categories such as technology, sports, entertainment, and business.
 It leverages a news API to fetch real-time updates and presents them in a clean, categorized format.
-Includes a commenting feature to foster an interactiveenvironment for discussion.
+Includes a commenting feature to foster an interactive environment for discussion.

 ## 🚀 Features
 - 🔐 **User Authentication**